Energy Sector Construction Disputes

 This is an Insight article, written by a selected partner as part of GAR's co-published content.
 Read more on Insight

 Construction and energy sector disputes undeniably dominate international arbitration both in number and value, with the highest value arbitral awards arising from arbitrations in these fields.
-This is perhaps unsurprising, given the protections around enforceability of arbitral awards, coupled with the inevitable geographical split between owner, contractors, suppliers and the like.
+This is not surprising, perhaps, given the protections around enforceability of arbitral awards, coupled with the inevitable geographical split between owner, contractors, suppliers and the like.
 The successful resolution of energy disputes, as indeed with the successful completion of energy projects themselves, rely heavily on the expertise of the parties involved.
 The ability of parties to select arbitral tribunal members with relevant and specific experience is a key piece of the puzzle in achieving a successful resolution.

 Construction disputes arising within the energy sector often result from many of the common issues that arise in large construction projects more generally, including claims relating to time and delay, defect, quality and performance, and payment and variation disputes.
 However, given the large-scale and often long-running nature of many energy sector projects, as well as the highly technical nature and huge costs associated with their infrastructure elements, more complex disputes typically tend to follow.
-This is often not helped by the complex contracting frameworks that are often involved, and the associated payment and risk/reward-sharing structures.
-Add to this the level of political pressure that often follows large energy projects, and it is easy to see how construction disputes within the energy sector bring about a ‘perfect storm’.
+This is often not helped by the complex contracting frameworks that are often involved, and the associated payment and risk-sharing or reward-sharing structures.
+Add to this the level of political pressure that often follows large energy projects and it is easy to see how construction disputes within the energy sector bring about a ‘perfect storm’.

-In addition to the typical construction issues, energy sector construction disputes also regularly feature attendant disputes arising out of either the integrated nature of such projects or the nature of the end product.
+In addition to the typical construction issues, energy sector construction disputes also regularly feature attendant disputes arising out of either the integrated nature of the projects or the nature of the end product.
 The owner of a delayed power plant project, for example, will doubtless face penalties under its offtake arrangements for delayed power production.
 Furthermore, defective work, particularly in offshore and undersea operations, is likely to carry the real risk of regulatory and environmental consequences for the owner.

 Energy sector construction disputes are further complicated by the likelihood of the project being financed (whether on a sole-recourse or project finance basis, or otherwise) and the frequency with which the owners in such projects are consortia (energy projects often being both on such a scale, and carrying such significant risk, that even the biggest oil major is reluctant to go it alone).
 Evolving technologies (particularly in the renewables sector), frequently harsh environments and political pressure to deliver projects and avoid environmental damage all serve to raise the stakes higher still.

 Ultimately, in addition to the complexity, scale and nature of the asset being developed, construction disputes in the energy sector are heavily driven by the number of players in the dispute.
-In general, the more significant and complex the asset, the greater the number of interested parties, and consequently the higher the likelihood that any dispute arising out of the construction of the asset will become multifaceted.
+In general, the more significant and complex the asset, the greater the number of interested parties and, consequently, the higher the likelihood that any dispute arising out of the construction of the asset will become multifaceted.

-The nature of typical disputes
+Nature of typical disputes

 Energy sector construction disputes are typically linked with common themes of complex and sometimes new technology, low tolerance of defects and high thresholds for contractual and regulatory compliance.
 As one would imagine, projects in the energy sector include: